All Episodes

 He says it's the Israeli government, but he knows they're fucking Jews.

-And then the idea of having my words used against me in that context, that made me go away from doing that, that topic.
+And then the idea of having my words used against me in that context, that made me go away from doing that topic.

 And, you know, I'm maybe that was cowardice on my part.

-Maybe I would not, I should not have made that decision, but that's that's my answer to that.
+Maybe I would not, I should not have made that decision, but that's, that's my answer to that.

 You can respond to that or not.